Async Components

 Async Return

-Components can also be returned from custom async logic:
+You can also return a component from custom async logic:

 <lang-js>